-Our live projects reflect our belief in ‘learning by doing’ and reflection in action.
-Executive MBA participants work on two major projects during their studies:
+Our live projects reflect our belief in learning by doing.
+Executive MBA participants work on two major projects during their studies which offer experiential learning:

 - Team Consulting Project